Vocals / Piano: Freya Bryson

 Violin: Tamara Kazziha

-Aeyther is a Newcastle upon Tyne-based (UK) three-piece spanning cello, piano, vocals and violin, merging influences from contemporary classical, Eastern European folk, celtic, medieval, art-song and music for visual performance.
+Aeyther was a Newcastle upon Tyne-based (UK) three-piece spanning cello, piano, vocals and violin, merging influences from contemporary classical, Eastern European folk, celtic, medieval, art-song and music for visual performance.
 Offering a truly unique, ethereal, atmospheric sound their work "won't be appearing on any plodding indie rock bills any time soon" (The Crack).
 Aeyther’s back catalogue of work includes theatre and film scores, circus cabarets, puppetry and walkabout street performance.

 The band was officially formed in May 2016 following a commission from the Amy Johnson Festival to stage an evening of music in Holy Trinity Church, Hull to celebrate the famous aviatrix’s life - "Their ethereal and expressive songs and instrumentals ingeniously dramatised their stories..."
 (Rich & Lou's Loudhailer).